vrockai/pipeline-test/docs/content.md

 ---

-## Bacteria and Bellicosity: Photoperiodic Shifts in Gut Microbiota Drive Seasonal Aggressive Behavior in Male Siberian Hamsters
+## Bacteria and Bellicosity: Photoperiodic Shifts in Gut Microbiota Drive Seasonal Aggressive Behavior in Male Siberian Hamsters.
+ 03.05.2022, _EK Shor, SP Brown, DA Freeman_

+The existence of a microbiome-gut-brain axis has been established wherein gut microbiota significantly impacts host behavior and physiology, with increasing evidence suggesting a role for the gut microbiota in maintaining host homeostasis.
+Communication between the gut microbiota and the host is bidirectional, and shifts in the composition of the gut microbiota are dependent on both internal and external cues (host-derived signals, such as stress and immunity, and endocrine and environmental signals, such as photoperiod).
+Although there is host-driven seasonal variation in the composition of the microbiota, the mechanisms linking photoperiod, gut microbiota, and host behavior have not been characterized.
+The results of the present study suggest that seasonal changes in the gut microbiota drive seasonal changes in aggression.
+Implanting short-day Siberian hamsters (Phodopus sungorus) with fecal microbiota from long-day hamsters resulted in a reversal of seasonal aggression, whereby short-day hamsters displayed aggression levels typical of long-day hamsters.
+In addition, there are correlations between aggressive behavior and several bacterial taxa.
+These results implicate the gut microbiota as part of the photoperiodic mechanism regulating seasonal host behavior and contribute toward a more comprehensive understanding of the relationships between the microbiota, host, and environment.

 [Source](https://journals.sagepub.com/doi/10.1177/07487304221092105)

+10.1177/07487304221092105

 ---

-## Microbial DNA enrichment promotes liver steatosis and fibrosis in the course of non-alcoholic steatohepatitis
+## Microbial DNA enrichment promotes liver steatosis and fibrosis in the course of non-alcoholic steatohepatitis.
+ 02.05.2022, _Z Luo, Y Ji, D Zhang, H Gao, Z Jin, M Yang, W Ying_

+Low-grade inflammation is the hallmark of nonalcoholic fatty liver diseases (NAFLD) and nonalcoholic steatohepatitis (NASH).
+The leakage of microbiota-derived products can contribute to liver inflammation during NAFLD/NASH development.
+Here we assessed the roles of gut microbial DNA-containing extracellular vesicles (mEVs) in regulating liver cellular abnormalities in the course of NAFLD/NASH.

 [Source](https://onlinelibrary.wiley.com/doi/10.1111/apha.13827)

+10.1111/apha.13827

 ---